htcondor/htcondor/docs/version-history/development-release-series-89.rst

 New Features:

+-  Added a new tool, *classad_eval*, that can evaluate a ClassAd expression in the context of ClassAd attributes, and print the result in ClassAd format.
+   :ticket:`7339`

 -  Jobs which must use temporary credentials for S3 access may now specify the "session token" in their submit files.
 Set ``+EC2SessionToken`` to the name of a file whose only content is the session token.
 Temporary